soy-php/soy/README.md

 });
 ```

-If you want to add arguments from a specific task to your CLI:
+If you want to add arguments from a specific task to your component:

 ```php
 $fooComponent = $recipe->component('foo', function (\Soy\Task\FooTask $fooTask, \Soy\Task\BarTask $barTask) {